raygun101/MarkupKit/README.md

     - (void)processMarkupElement:(NSString *)tag properties:(NSDictionary *)properties;
     - (void)appendMarkupElementView:(UIView *)view;

+### UIResponder
+MarkupKit adds the following methods to `UIResponder` to support declarative data binding between a view and a document's owner:

+	- (void)bind:(NSString *)property toView:(UIView *)view withKeyPath:(NSString *)keyPath;
+	- (void)unbindAll;

+The first method establishes a two-way binding between the owner and an associated view instance.
+The second releases all bindings and must be called before the owner is deallocated, as well as any time the document is reloaded.

+MarkupKit also adds these methods to `UIResponder` to allow a document owner to customize the bundles from which view documents, images, and localized string values, respectively, are loaded:

+	- (NSBundle *)bundleForView;
+	- (NSBundle *)bundleForImages;
+	- (NSBundle *)bundleForStrings;

 ### UIButton
 Instances of `UIButton` are created programmtically using the `buttonWithType:` method of `UIButton`.
 MarkupKit adds the following factory methods to `UIButton` to allow buttons to be declared in markup: